 Butternut Squash Ravioli with Gorgonzola Sauce

-- My family loves them, but instead of making them with the usual brown butter sage sauce, or bechamel sauce, I decided to try them out with a different sauce: my gorgonzola sauce.
+This recipe is made with store-bought Butternut Squash-Filled Ravioli, which we found at Trader Joe’s.
+And, we picked up two packages.
+My family loves them, but instead of making them with the usual brown butter sauce, or bechamel sauce, I decided to try them out with a different sauce: our mom’s gorgonzola sauce.

 - Butternut Squash Ravioli (2-packages of 8 ounces)

-- package of chopped or diced pancetta
+- Pancetta – one package of chopped or diced pancetta

-- fresh or dried parsley
+- fresh or dried parsley – we prefer fresh for a fresh flavor.

 1. First, Cook the Pancetta: Sauté the pancetta in a skillet.
 Then drain all the excess fat and oil, and set it aside.